GabLeRoux/gableroux.com/_posts/2017-05-14-things-i-share-to-programmers.md

 <!-- more -->

-Hi, I've repeated myself quite a few times sharing these awesome things that people should know about so here it is in a single page! :)
+Hi, I've repeated myself quite a few times and shared these awesome things to a few ones, so here they are on a single page! :)

 ## Where are you?

 Know where you are, there's so much to learn.
 Focus on the things *you* want to do.
-I wanted to learn Computer science in general, programming apps, web apps, websites, apis, deploying servers, etc. I found my self doing a lot of things in Front-end, Back-end and Devops.
+I wanted to learn Computer science in general, programming apps, web apps, websites, apis, deploying servers, etc. I found myself doing a lot of things in Front-end, Back-end and Devops.

 ![kamranahmedse/developer-roadmap chose your path](https://camo.githubusercontent.com/2e6d200ca77e11ad11721c4cbff86104bd005eac/68747470733a2f2f692e696d6775722e636f6d2f71426c5436374e2e706e67)